TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 14/Proverbs 14.28.md

 ---

-In the multitude of people is the king's glory; But in the want of people is the destruction of the prince.
+In the multitude of people is the king's glory, but in the lack of people is the destruction of the prince.